wp-plugins/rocket-responsive-gallery/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WordPress gallery plugin is a responsive gallery plugin with focus on ease of use and best experience for visitors with any device.
+WordPress gallery plugin is a responsive gallery with focus on ease of use and best experience for visitors with any device.

 == Description ==